Mr-Dust0/Mr-Dust0.github.io/_posts/2023-11-25-Pilgrimage.md

 ### port 80
 We see that there is a host name we need to add to /etc/hosts before we can reach the website.
-We also can then fuzz for subdomains but that doesn't give us anything.
+We also can then fuzz for subdomains but that doesn't give us anything, so we can leave this and fuzz for subdomains.

 ![img_1.png](/assets/img/pilgrimage/img_1.png)